-As new versions of Mediabank were developed, the need for creating more efficient and versatile functions became obvious.
-The Review & Approval and Compliance applications make use of the Title module versatile functions to view Revisions while the Library application takes advantage of the Title module abilities to organize assets by Tabs.
+As we developed new versions of Mediabank, the need for creating more efficient and versatile functions became obvious.
+The Review & Approval and Compliance applications use the Title module versatile functions to view Revisions.
+In contrast, the Library application takes advantage of the Title module's abilities to organize assets by Tabs.

 This section describes: